DataDog/dd-trace-rb/docs/UpgradeGuide2.md

 <h4 id='2.0-instrumentation-rack'>Rack</h4>

 - The type for `request_queuing` option is `Boolean`.
-When enabled, the behaviour changes from 1 span to 2 spans.
+When enabled, the behavior changes from 1 span to 2 spans.
 The original `http_server.queue` span rename to `http.proxy.request`, with an additional `http.proxy.queue` span representing the time spent in a load balancer queue before reaching application.

   ```ruby
   # === with 1.x ===